June 17 - 19, 2025

 • In-person attendance at the SHA, along with course materials, daily snacks, water, and lunch each day

-• Access to alumni Q&A conference calls with SHA instructors, graduate portal on the SHA website, and a 30-minute initial call with an Understanding Ag consultant
+• Access to alumni Q&A conference calls with SHA instructors, graduate portal on the SHA website, and an optional 30-minute initial call with an Understanding Ag consultant

-*Please note that Regen Ag 101 will be sent to your email 1-3 business days after registration taking place.*
+*Please note that Regen Ag 101 access will be sent to you within 1-3 business days of registration taking place.*

 Cancellation Policy